 The following protected terrestrial species may occur in St. Mary Parish: piping plover and red knot.
 The alternative does not contain suitable habitat for either of these species, which require intertidal beaches/mud flats with no or very sparse vegetation for the piping plover and barrier island systems for the red knot.
-The alternative would have no effect on the piping plover and red knot.
+Individuals may occur at the alternative during migration and if present, minor to moderate, short-term effects would occur during construction.
+During construction, shorebirds would likely move to undisturbed habitat adjacent to the alternative.
+Once short-term impacts from construction cease, these shorebirds would once again use suitable habitat in the alternative.

-No critical habitats for protected species have been identified as occurring in the alternative (USFWS 2018); therefore, the alternative would not have adverse impacts to designated critical habitat.
+No critical habitats for protected species have been identified as occurring in the alternative (USFWS 2018); therefore, the alternative would not be expected to have adverse impacts to designated critical habitat.